bSharpCyclist/youtube_llama_rag/README.md

 - Create and manage vector indices for fast retrieval
 - Query the index with natural language questions
 - View source references from retrieved documents
-- Interactive command-line interface with Panel
+- Interactive command-line interface with Click
 - Web-based chat interface with Gradio

 ## Project Structure